-[Revised and Approved, October 24, 2008]
+[Revised and Approved, October 24, 2008; slightly revised Oct.
+14, 2024]

 This handbook contains information and advice on procedures and regulations governing the preparation, submission, and evaluation of senior theses in the Louisiana Scholars' College.
 Students should find it to be a helpful resource as they negotiate the exciting challenges of writing a senior thesis.